Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Implement the plan step by step, running tests after each change (as atomic as possible), creating a commit.

-After this instruction, Claude will start working and in a few seconds you'll have results that you must validate.
+After this instruction, Claude will start working and in a few seconds you will have results that you must validate.

-Later you can allow continuous editing operations with "Always allow", but in the first iterations it's better to review each artifact in detail to correct course as soon as possible.
+Later you will be able to allow continuous editing operations with “Always allow”, but in the first iterations it is better to review each artifact in detail to correct the course as soon as possible.

-As you progress, Claude should follow the agreed instructions, but keep in mind semantic drift: in iterative processes it's natural for implementation to deviate from the initial goal.
+As you progress, Claude should follow the agreed instructions, but keep in mind semantic drift: in iterative processes it is natural for the implementation to deviate from the initial goal.

-In other words: don't get frustrated, the first version is almost never definitive.
+In other words: don't get frustrated, the first version is almost never the definitive one.

 Key: validate everything the model produces and, above all, understand each step.
 You don't have to write the code, but you do have to understand it.
-Every time you continue without understanding, you're giving up control and becoming dependent on a third party (in this case, an AI model).
+Every time you move forward without understanding, you are ceding control and becoming dependent on a third party (in this case, an AI model).

-Finally, and since the agent has kept control of all commits created in the process, you can go one step further and ask it to create the pull request.
+Finally, and since the agent has tracked all commits created in the process, you can go a step further and ask it to create the change incorporation.

 Lastly, create a Pull Request over `develop` branch.
 Please BE CONCISE stating the main takeaways (you can use Mermaid diagrams) of the changes and don't self promote.

 As you can see, this last phase requires my explicit permission.
 Once again these countermeasures are necessary to curb the model's impetus.
-If you've worked with Claude before you know exactly what I mean.
+If you have worked with Claude before you know exactly what I mean.

-Key: in this type of operations, Claude tends to be extremely "verbose".
-If you don't constrain it with a clear instruction, it's possible it will add hundreds (or thousands) of words detailing each change, guaranteeing that no reviewer will want to process your PR.
+Key: in this type of operation, Claude tends to be extremely “verbose”.
+If you don't bound it with a clear instruction, it is possible that it adds hundreds (or thousands) of words detailing every change, guaranteeing that no reviewer wants to process your PR.

 Q3AqkEfSyCkum1mf4GIY5zP5zHE7es1LCQZlVWP3.gif